Are You Saving in the Right Retirement Accounts?

 First – Contribute enough to your 401k/403b to get 100% of your Employer Match “free money”.

-Second – Max out eligible contributions to your HSA.
+Third – If you have a HDHP, max out eligible contributions to your HSA.

-Fourth – Contribute any remaining savings to your 401k.
+Fourth – Contribute any remaining savings to your Traditional or Roth 401k.

 Now that you’ve got your retirement budget set and you know you’re saving in the right retirement accounts, your last step is to pick the right investments for your long-term growth in those accounts.
 If you’re looking for help with that, check out my post on the importance of having an Investment Philosophy here.